marano/blog/_posts/2013-12-27-rescuetime-time-management-tool.markdown

 ---
-In my first post on HE:Labs team blog I want to present an great time management tool: [RescueTime](https://www.rescuetime.com).
+In my first post on HE:Labs team blog I want to present a great time management tool: [RescueTime](https://www.rescuetime.com).

 [RescueTime](https://www.rescuetime.com) automatically keeps track of which window is “in focus” when you are on your computer, and logs what activity you are doing and for how long you are doing it.